 Take a look at your monthly meal plan and make sure you’re still feeling all of those options.
 Be sure to also take a look at what’s on sale at your local grocery store before you head out!
 Maybe you had planned on cooking chicken this week, but you notice that you can snag a pork roast on super sale.
 Making a switch is quick and easy!

 I typically pick a meal a few times a week that we put on the weekly meal planner.
-The other nights we use leftovers or items in the pantry to create something different!
+The other nights we use leftovers or items in the pantry to create something different using easy recipes!
 If you prefer more of a structured week, you can also choose to write down the exact meal you are planning on making each night.
 It’s up to you!

 Here is a sample weekly meal plan so you have a better idea: